leanpanda-com/phoenix_bricks/README.md

 => [title_matches: "a value"]
 ```

-To generate a module filter for the `Catalogue.Product` schema you simply have to run
+To generate a module filter for the schema `Catalogue.Product` you can run
 ```elixir
 $ mix phx.bricks.gen.filters Catalogue.Product title:matches:string price:gte:integer
 ```

-that will create a schema that we could use if a form for records filtering.
+The generated module is a schema that allow you to handle filters from a search form
 ```elixir
 defmodule CrudExample.Catalogue.ProductFilter do
   @moduledoc false